carlgieringer/sophistree/Features.md

 - The sidebar must be open to create a new excerpt.
 If the sidebar is not open, the user gets an error message when trying to crate a media excerpt.
 - If excerpt creation fails, no highlight is created.
-- There must be an active graph to create a new excerpt.
+- There must be an active map to create a new excerpt.
 Otherwise, the user gets an error message.

 ## Highlights

+- Creating a new excerpt highlights the selected text
-- Loading a content page while the sidebar is open with an active will apply highlights for all excerpts in the graph that came from this page.
+- Loading a content page while the sidebar is open with an active map will apply highlights for all excerpts in the map from this page.
 - Hovering over a higlight will emphasize the highlight.
 - Closing the sidebar removes highlights from all pages.
-- Opening the sidebar with an active graph adds highlights to all pages.
+- Opening the sidebar with an active map adds highlights to all pages.
-- Activating a new graph replaces highlights from the previously active graph, if any, with highlights from the new graph in all pages.
+- Activating a new map replaces highlights from the previously active map, if any, with highlights from the new map in all pages.
+- Deleting the last map removes highlights from the content pages.

 Guidelines: